DHS to states: Follow our voting rules or lose out on election security money

 That tool, known as the SAVE system, was expanded rapidly by DHS this year, and the agency has not disclosed anything publicly about the accuracy or reliability of the information provided by the system, or about how personal data run through the system will be secured.

-It's unclear if the system has ever been used to verify election workers before, considering the functionality that allows the system to search for U.S.-born citizens was only added in the past few months.
+It's unclear whether the system has ever been used to verify election workers, considering the functionality that allows the system to search for U.S.-born citizens was only added in the past few months.

 "DHS can't require us to use that system," said Bellows.